haseebshaik00/webCB/README.md

 k) strings- declaration types, backtick strings, functions: length, indexOf, lastIndexOf, slice, substring, substr
 l) more array functions: length, forof loop, indexin loop, slice, splice, concat
 m) closures- parent scopes are accessible inside but not the parent's arguments variable, this, string literal, equality, inheritance, prototypes, details in functions and classes, js callstack, setTimeout and setInterval
+o) Unlike what common belief suggests, the delete operator has nothing to do with directly freeing memory […] delete is only effective on an object’s properties.
+It has no effect on variable or function names.

 **7) DOM + jQuery**

 ## Notes